Mars Pocket Atlas series: History

 The first volume, Mars 36, was published for Mars Year 36, simultaneously in Hungary, the Czech Republic and in the U.K. in 2021.

 Contents

 The atlas includes albedo (brightness), topographic (relief) information, and layers familiar from terrestrial physical maps, such as valleys (paleorivers), glacial features, dunes and sand sheets, tectonic troughs, volcanic centers; height and depth data, nomenclature and landing site information and weather maps.
 The series combines these datasets into a visual representation of Mars' surface features.
 This was enabled by geologic research on Mars in the 2010s.
 Such geographic atlases (in this case: areographic) do not focus on one theme, but landforms made by all physical geologic processes are visually presented in equal emphasis.
 The Mars 36 Atlas follows the official MC quadrangle scheme; subsequent editions show map pages centered on geographic features.

 Thematic feature layers

-The atlas visualizes various thematic feature layers that were previously only were accessible through scientific research papers:
+The atlas visualizes various thematic feature layers that were previously only accessible through scientific research papers: